Angels Camp Jumping Frogs & Mark Twain History in Calavares County

-One of the fun things about Calaveras County is the way it intercedes with Mark Twain’s personal story.
+Something I love about Calaveras County in California is the way it intercedes with Mark Twain’s personal story.
 Mark Twain is one of the most prolific writers in United States history, but most people don’t think about California when they hear his name, I know I never did.
-I was recently surprised to learn about how his first story that put him on the map was a story about jumping frogs and how he wrote that while living in a cabin Calaveras County.
-I set out to learn more about it and here are a few of the highlights if you want to do the same.
+I was surprised to learn that the first story that put him on the map was a story about jumping frogs that he wrote that while living in a cabin in Calaveras County.
+I set out to learn more about it, and here are a few of the highlights if you want to do the same.

 - Takes about 2 hours

 The trip begins on the road between Murphy’s and Jamestown.
 If you are heading south on Highway 49, then you will pass a large bridge and start to head up into the hills surrounding the area.
 From here, you will see a sign for Mark Twain’s cabin, which is at the address of 20777 Jackass Hill Rd, Sonora, CA 95370.
 After turning off the main road and driving back about 1 mile, you will reach the cabin.
 The cabin is a replica as the original cabin no longer stands.
 That being said, it is still really cool to see the way a famous author like Mark Twain lived.
 The cabin is entirely surrounded by a gate to keep people out, so it is not as fun to explore as I was hoping.
 There is a plaque that talks about the history though, and it was a good way to connect with the author’s California life.